sangeethailango/SQL-Ecto-writings/SQL-Ecto-Basics/Logical operators.md

-Using comparison operators, you can only use one operator for one expression.
-But logical operators allows you to use multiple logical operators in one expression.
+Using comparison operators, you can only use one operator in `WHERE` But logical operators allows you to use multiple logical operators in one `WHERE`.

 ##### List of logical operators